tlimato/Quake-III-Fast-Inverse-Square/README.md

 '''
 00000000 00000000 00000000 00000000
 '''
-Conversely, floats in C utilize the IEEE 754 standard where they are structured into the following style of three sections, 1 sign bit, an 8 bit exponent (think scientific notation), and 23 bit mantissa.
+Conversely, floats in C utilize the IEEE 754 standard where they are structured into the following style of three sections, 1 sign bit, an 8-bit exponent (think scientific notation), and 23-bit mantissa.
 '''
 0 00000000 00000000000000000000000
 '''